About This Opportunity

 This guide is meant to serve as a tool for decision-makers at the national level as they consider nature as a part of their NDC.
 The checklist lists all key factors to consider when reworking the nature of NDCs.

-Coastal Carbon Network (Smithsonian, No date)
+Coastal Carbon Atlas (Smithsonian, No date)

 This resource includes the Coastal Carbon Atlas (global) and Blue Carbon Data Inventory (for the United States).
 It provides data on tidal wetlands worldwide, including ecosystem type, carbon stocks, and extent.
 The Smithsonian offers to work with countries on incorporating this data into NDCs where complete and pointing countries to other data sources should it not be complete to determine achievable targets.